Kirbologist/Raman-Scattering-Code-Conversion/README.md

   - [x] aux* functions (2/2)
   - [x] vsh* functions (9/9)
   - [x] sph* functions (11/11)
-  - [ ] rvh* functions (4/5)
+  - [x] rvh* functions (5/5)
-  - [ ] slv* functions (0/2)
+  - [x] slv* functions (2/2)
   - [ ] main function (0/1)
   - [ ] arbitrary-precision support
   - [ ] parallel computing support

 ## Notable differences from smarties

 - Expansion coefficients and other arrays that store using p-indices now include values for when n=0, m=0.
 This makes P (the length of the p-vectors) equal to (N+1)^2 and makes the code more convenient in a index-by-zero language without compromising any calculations.
-As a side effect, many other functions that only calculate values that depend only on n are affected as well.
+As a side effect, many other functions that calculate values for various values n are affected as well.
 Functions that are affected by this include:
   - vshPinmTaunm
   - vshGetIncidentCoeffs
   - vshEgenThetaAllPhi